 A registered nurse, he spent 30 years in the healthcare industry, culminating in owning and managing a successful vascular access company.
 Throughout those years, he taught nurses, patients, and their family members.

 Steven is a Ziglar Legacy Certified Speaker and owns Co-Inspire, a leadership development company in Denver.
 Co-Inspire works with corporations to build their management teams and organizations.
 He is a motivational speaker and executive coach.
 He leads team building and leadership workshops and retreats.

 In past years Steven has coached in the NCFCA, been on the Stoa Debate Committee, also serving once as the chair, and served on the Stoa Board.
-He is currently the lead coach for LOGOS Speech and Debate, a Denver-area club affiliated with Stoa USA. [link to Stoa Prep]
+He is currently the lead coach for LOGOS Speech and Debate, a Denver-area club affiliated with Stoa USA.

 He and his wife have homeschooled their six children, and Steven serves on the board of Christian Home Educators of Colorado, as well as the board for Spirit of Elijah Ministries.